m3db/m3/src/m3ninx/index/encoding/doc/README.md

 #### Field

 Each field is composed of a name and a value.
-The name and value are a sequence of valid UTF-8 bytes and they are encoded by prefixing the sequence of bytes with its length as a variable-sized unsigned integer.
+The name and value are a sequence of valid UTF-8 bytes and they are encoded by encoding the length of the name (value), in bytes, as a variable-sized unsigned integer and then encoding the actual bytes which comprise the name (value).
 The name is encoded first and the value second.

 ```
 ┌───────────────────────────┐